 Editor's note: The following call to action was written by Nínive Clements Calegari, who was featured in Edutopia's 2007 Daring Dozen.
-She is also a member of the George Lucas Educational Foundation's National Advisory Council (GLEF).

 I'll be happy when excellent teachers don't have to work second jobs to pay their bills.
 It might seem strange to keep harping on this topic when 20 million people in our country don't have work, but I'll tell you why I can't let up.
 Plus, you can help.